rob-blackbourn/bareASGI-tutorial/blog-jinja2/README.md

 {% endblock %}
 ```

-We can see this template extends from the base template which we defined
+We can see this template `extends` from the base template which we defined
 earlier.

 Then we provide the `content` block.
 The `<div class="container">` applies the
 basic styling for the page.
 Then we check if the `posts` variable passed into
-the template has any values.
-If it does we iterate over each post to create
+the template has any values with `{% if posts %}`.
+If it does we iterate over
-a list, including links for viewing, editing and deleting.
+each post with `{% for post in posts %}` to create a list, including links for
+viewing, editing and deleting.

 Finally we provide a link to create a new post.